kenjis/monkey-patch/README.md

 `MonkeyPatch::patchFunction()` replaces PHP native function `mt_rand()` in `Welcome::index` method, and it will return `100` in the test method.

 **Note:** If you call `MonkeyPatch::patchFunction()` without 3rd argument, all the functions (located in `include_paths` and not in `exclude_paths`) called in the test method will be replaced.
-So, for example, a function in CodeIgniter code might be replaced and it results in unexpected outcome.
+So, for example, a function in your library code might be replaced, and it results in an unexpected outcome.

 #### Change Return Value